norton120/pirate_baby/content/posts/An_indian_summer_for_old_programmers.md

 First, meta-programming and framework building are hard.
 Really hard.
 They are the difference between knowing `user.update(name='dave')` is how you update a user, and writing the underlying code for the `update()` function.
 For a lot of CS and now bootcamp grads, programming is just a good paying job and they can get by fine without any knowledge of the latter (and harbor no interest in changing that).
 Those people existed 20 years ago too, but they aren't likely to be "old programmers" today; they are Sysadmins and District Managers and CSOs, all people that "used to code, too."

-Secondly, I believe that there would be a glut of hyper-talented, accordingly experienced, and lightly seasoned younger Software Engineers had it not been for (F/M)AANG and their big tech ilk swooping in like the spacecraft from WAL-E to pacify and infantalize a large portion of the new programmer population over the last
+Secondly, I believe that there would be a glut of hyper-talented, accordingly experienced, and lightly seasoned younger Software Engineers had it not been for (F/M)AANG and their big tech ilk swooping in like the spacecraft from WAL-E to pacify and infantalize a large portion of the new crop.
+Are there remarkably bright, talented 26-year-olds from that realm that already have more knowledge and experience than I ever will?
+Absolutely.
+But there are way less of them than their should be, and we owe that good fortune to Facebook hiring excess to keep the talent away from the competition and paying them not to work.

 #### why this is for old programmers